Comparing Atkins Diet vs. Dukan Diet

 Phase 4 – Maintenance

 Healthy, complex carbs are permitted to reintegrate into your diet, and this phase begins when you reach your goal weight.
-You maintain your weight achievement by regulating fattening foods to ensure you do not gain the weight back.
+You maintain your weight by regulating fattening foods to ensure you do not gain it back.

 The Typical Dukan Diet